ORIO Maylis

 2) Oxygen activation: Structure-function studies of copper monooxygenases

-Lytic Polysaccharide Monooxygenases (LPMOs) are copper metalloenzymes that catalyze the oxidative cleavage of recalcitrant polysaccharides such as cellulose, hemicellulose and chitin.
+Lytic Polysaccharide Monooxygenases (LPMOs) are copper metalloenzymes that catalyze the oxidative cleavage of recalcitrant polysaccharides.
 LPMOs hydroxylate a C-H bond on cellulose using a copper active site.
 Many questions remain as to the mode of action of the enzyme and the role of the particular coordination motif "histidine-brace".
 We develop structure-function relationships for these copper monooxygenases using a dual approach combining experimental data and theoretical calculations.
-We are developing a multidisciplinary approach combining biology, spectroscopy and quantum chemistry to interpret the structure and properties of these enzymes to better understand the copper centers and their reactivity.
+We are developing a multidisciplinary approach combining biology, spectroscopy and quantum chemistry to interpret the structure and properties of these enzymes and better understand the reactivity of copper centers.

 Fundings : ANR, PHC Procope, PHC Procope +

-Participants : A. Jalila Simaan, Alexandre Ciaccafava, Marius Réglier
+Participants : A. Jalila Simaan, A. Ciaccafava, M. Réglier

 Collaborations : Sylvain Bertaina (IM2NP, Aix Marseille Univ.), Giuseppe Sicoli (LASIRE, Lille Univ.), Dimitrios Pantazis (MPI Mülheim, Germany)